DataDog/hiring-engineers/answers.md

 ![image](https://user-images.githubusercontent.com/22836380/120687255-bde6ec00-c499-11eb-87d2-1b713478bdf6.png)

-And one that silences it all day on Sat-Sun.
+And one that silences it all day on Sat-Sun:

 (Again email below shows UTC but system is showing Europe/London or BST.
 Tried to set to Europe/Dublin but saved as IST (Indian Summer Time) for some reason)

 ![image](https://user-images.githubusercontent.com/22836380/120687326-d0612580-c499-11eb-8229-191a92273150.png)

-Collecting APM Data:
+**Collecting APM Data:**

-The plan here was to demonstrate the ability to monitor the level of a product's performance and to diagnose errors of an instrumented application.
+The plan here was to demonstrate an instrumented application i.e. the ability to monitor the level of the application's performance and to diagnose errors.

 Installed Flask in a virtual env, saved the provided App code as app.py, installed ddtrace and had to update PIP as didn't work at first.
 Seemed to work when launched it: